sn8ke01/Cybernomicon/RealWorldBugHunting.md

 Status Code of 3xx.
 Typical Status Code of **302** but any 3xx.

 Monitor your proxy for **GET** requests sent to the site you're testing.

+## XML External Entity Injection

+> What is an XML External Entity???